theother/Vocab/Meteor/Templates.md

 4. Block tages `{{#directive}} .. {{/directive}}`

 __Double and Triple__
 Template tags are used to generate dynamic content which are also called expressions.
-They are data dependent on some kind of source trhat returns a value or some logic.
+They are data dependent on some kind of source that returns a value or some logic.
 ```html
 <template name="profile">
   <li>{{name}}</li>